 If you’re staying at El Questro Homestead you get exclusive access to this thermal hot spring in the afternoon.
 However, it’s still possible to go in the morning if you aren’t staying in at El Questro Homestead.

-Gibb River Road
+3. Gibb River Road

 The Gibb River Road is a 660 km track through the heart of the Kimberley Region and takes you from Derby on the west coast to Kununurra on the east border of Western Australia.
 The Gibb River Road is seen as one of the great Australian 4WD adventures – with the Pentecost River Crossing as a fine example, seen on the photo above.
-It is possible to partly drive the Gibb River Road, as it is now sealed from Kununnura to the entrances of both Emma Gorge and El Questro Station.
+It’s possible to partly drive the Gibb River Road, as it is now sealed from Kununnura to the entrances of both Emma Gorge and El Questro Station.
 But would you really want to miss the dirt road with panoramic views and experiencing a real Australian road trip?

 We were in awe during our drive on the Gibb River Road, the landscape was just stunning with lots of colorful ranges and boab trees.
 The most exciting part was the Pentecost River crossing.
 This crossing can be more than 60 metros wide.
 During the wet season – April until May – the water flows very quickly and the water level is very high, bringing extreme pressure on the sides of the vehicle.
 When the dry season – approximately September to October – comes to an end, the depth is less than 50 cm and is much safer to cross.
 Another memorable part of the road trip were the Cockburn Ranges, a gorgeous sandstone escarpment that dominates the landscape of the Gibb River Road.

-Home Valley Station
+4. Home Valley Station

 We had a quick bite to eat and dip in the pool at Home Valley Station, which is located near Pentecost River and at the foot of the Cockburn Range.
 The large restaurant had a relaxing vibe and the whole station had this peaceful feel to it.
 Perhaps because the place is so remote.

-Besides getting real Australian cuisine at the Dusty Bar & Grill or taking a dip in the cool swimming pool, you can also choose to spent the night at Home Valley Station.
+Besides getting real Australian cuisine at the Dusty Bar & Grill or taking a dip in the cool swimming pool, you can also choose to spend the night at Home Valley Station.
 Home Valley has self-contained cabins, guesthouse rooms and two camping areas.
 On their website they claim that they provide their guests with the “ultimate Australian outback experience”.